-Echeveria 'Blue Bird' a beautiful succulent with rosettes of thick, silvery-blue leaves with a powdery coating of farina.
+Echeveria 'Blue Bird' is a beautiful succulent that forms rosettes of thick, silvery-blue leaves covered with a powdery coating.
 The rosettes grow up to 10 inches (25 cm) in diameter, but they will stay smaller if the offsets are left to cluster.
 Leaves get bright pink margins in fall and winter.
 Flowers are pinkish-orange and appear in summer on slender, up to 10 inches (25 cm) long stalks.

 How to Grow and Care for Echeveria 'Blue Bird'

 Light: E. 'Blue Bird' prefers full sun to partial shade.
 If you are moving your plant outside in the spring, do it gradually.
 The intense afternoon sun can cause sunburn.
 During the winter, when your E. 'Blue Bird' is inside, put it near the brightest window in your home.
 It will stretch if it does not have enough sunlight.

 Soil: This succulent needs a potting soil mix that drains quickly.
 Many growers will create their own mix.
 However, commercial succulent potting mixes will work fine.